xave-finance/amm-v1/Deployment.md

 ### Kovan deployment

 0. Update .env for the assimilators & curves that you wish to deploy

-1. Update oracle and usdc address of `contracts/assimilators/UsdcToUsdAssimilator.sol`

-2. Run the deployment scripts
+1. Run the deployment scripts, non localhost deployment will automatically get the usdc assimilator address from `./scripts/config/usdcassimilator/`
 ```
 yarn deploy:kovan:1
 yarn deploy:kovan:assimilators